My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 • Acuity Scheduling: This allows you to take online bookings and set up appointments through your website, but the Acuity Scheduling feature is an additional cost (with plans starting from $16/mo)

-The best part about these features is that they all work with the Squarespace Fluid Engine, meaning I could simply pick them out from a menu and drag them onto my site, effortlessly combining usability and design.
+The best part about these features is that they all work with Squarespace’s editor, meaning I could simply pick them out from a menu and drag them onto my site.
 Squarespace’s features, then, are far easier to use than WordPress’s, since they’re already built into the editor and typically only take a few clicks to add to your site!

-Though Squarespace has a wide range of built-in features, WordPress is better known for its large library of plugins, and is very reliant on these integrations for adding functionality to your site.
+Though Squarespace has a wide range of built-in features, WordPress is better known for its large library of plugins, and is very reliant on these integrations for adding functionality to your site (I’ll discuss this in more depth later).

 However, that’s not to say that WordPress doesn’t have any built-in features.
 I was impressed to find the following when building a site: